 qTrade is a cryptocurrency exchange from the states (USA), launched in April 2018.
-America is in many ways one of cryptocurrency’s first cradles and there are several other crypto exchanges from here.

 US-investors are naturally permitted to trade here.
 But, US-investors should do their own independent assessment of any problems arising from their residency or citizenship.
 In a worst-case scenario, they may be prohibited by state laws to trade wherever they want to.